asce1062/asce1062/README.md

 When I’m not contributing to open source projects or reverse engineering things for fun, I compose chip music.

 ---
 *P.S.
-I’m open to exciting new opportunities, especially roles where authentication, infrastructure, or education intersect with impact-driven engineering.* 🚀
+I’m open to exciting new opportunities, especially roles where authentication, infrastructure, or education outcomes intersect with impact-driven engineering.* 🚀